enasequence/read_docs/submit/sequence.rst

 - TAB: name of a spreadsheet containing sequences

 Note that the FLATFILE and TAB fields are mutually exclusive.
+You will have already prepared one of these file types as described in `Submission Options`_.

 Below are two example manifest files, which you could copy into a plain text file and edit with appropriate values: